-Part 2 – A Heart Monitor
+Darkness Before Dawn (Part 3) – A Heart Monitor (UPDATED)

 A Heart Monitor

-If the earth is a learning ground and a training platform for human souls (a belief held by Mayans and some schools of Hinduism – among others) then surely periodic testing to evaluate soul-development would be in order?
+If the earth is a learning ground and a training platform for human souls – a belief held by Mayans and some schools of Hinduism among others – then, surely, periodic testing to evaluate soul development would be in order.

-Due to the nature of duality we subjectively tend to perceive things as ‘right’ or ‘wrong’ – to various degrees – and this happens for a reason.
-Without applying judgement through discernment, moral development could not take place.
-If everything is perceived as relative, stasis and then degeneration would occur.
+Due to the nature of duality, we subjectively tend to perceive things as right or wrong – to varying degrees – and this happens for a reason.
+Without applying judgement through discernment, moral development would not take place.
+If everything is perceived as relative, the necessary differentiation that would lead to moral autonomy cannot occur.

-That said, if most people took a highly subjective and puritanical view on right and wrong, extreme polarisation would be the result.
-Taking all viewpoints into consideration for balance is therefore always the best policy.
+That said, if most people took a highly subjective and puritanical view on right and wrong – which increasingly seems to be the case – extreme polarisation would be the result.
+Taking all viewpoints into consideration for balance would, therefore, always be the wisest approach.

 Reality Can Shift

 Sometimes, yesterday’s victims can become today’s oppressors (and vice versa …) and, in such a scenario, the test would be whether such a reorientation would be recognised and would be campaigned against as strongly or vigorously as when it used to be the other way around.

 Whether people are able to shift their attention and their perception would be evaluated because, in such a context, the altered circumstances would bring about a new truth.
 Only persons with a well-formed ethical and moral core would be autonomous enough to be consistent in how their moral values are applied.

 A universal principle such as human rights, for example, would only be consistently upheld by people who truly believe in the actual concept.
 Those who support human rights, but only for themselves and their groups along with their allies, could end up exposing their inconsistencies through their obvious double standards.